celery/celery/docs/userguide/canvas.rst

 -------------

 :class:`~celery.map` and :class:`~celery.starmap` are built-in tasks
-that call the calling task for every element in a sequence.
+that call the provided calling task for every element in a sequence.

 They differ from :class:`~celery.group` in that: